OFFLINE-GmbH/oc-mall-plugin/resources/docs/development/changelog/latest.md

 - Added new enabled and default-states to shipping methods + minor changes + tests.
 - Added new enabled-state to order states + minor changes.
 - Added a new IsStates database model trait, to support is_default and is_enabled behaviors.
+- Added a new PriceBag totals construct and handling.
+- Added a new event to manipulate shipping country on FilteredTaxes trait, thanks to @Cryden.
 - Updated console commands and database seeders.
 - Updated demonstration content (+ add support for german translations).
 - Updated available rounding options on Currency model to support extensions.